Financial help for first home buyers

 - $130,000 per year if 2 or more of you are buying a house together.

-Contact your lender to find out their conditions for a Welcome Home Loan.
+Contact a lender who offer First Home Loans to find out their lending conditions.
 They could consider:

 - whether or not they think you can repay the loan